agheadley/ailanthus/README.md

 - Reports view / edit from groups and build all if necessary to overcome set changes etc.
 - Reports to reflect sl changes in text so that last minute group/course changes can be recorded

-### Assessments

-- remove isArchive from assessment_table ?
-Not really needed now - the archive vault shows all anyway